Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 becoming harder to do that on modern distributions, as it is not possible to install with Python 3.13 and above.

-Testing with the lowest supported Python version as defined at Documentation/process/changes.rst can be done by creating a venv with it with, and install minimal requirements with::
+Testing with the woke lowest supported Python version as defined at Documentation/process/changes.rst can be done by creating a venv with it with, and install minimal requirements with::